OEUG99/Knowledge-Garden/pages/Temp___Moving In.md

 					  logseq.order-list-type:: number
 						- ![IMG_4720.jpeg](../assets/IMG_4720_1715959403266_0.jpeg)
 						  logseq.order-list-type:: number
-						- We also are exhibiting coughing logseq.order-list-type:: number
+						- We also are exhibiting coughing.
+This is important to me as I was not coughing before moving in, and I am IGA immunocompromised. logseq.order-list-type:: number
 					- **Improper Sealing**: The unit is not adequately sealed from the outside environment.
 A sizable gap exists beneath the AC unit, providing easy access for rodents and other pests. logseq.order-list-type:: number